monotomy/CYTHAR-Sequenzer/README.md

 # NOTES

-CYTHAR is my first project and i know that the code is not clean.
+CYTHAR is my first big project and i know that the code is not clean.
 But it's working :-).
-It's time for a refactoring now!
+A complete refactoring is still in work -> branch refactoring .

 Any help is welcome!